QXL4515/wBSRM/Example Show.md

 ![alt text](https://raw.githubusercontent.com/QXL4515/wBSRM/master/Images/Output_path.jpg)

-Finally ,you can see the statistical information in the path you ordered and the application interface will show like this：
+Finally ,you can input your custom β value and QoS standard value，click the button "Start_Comput", you will see the statistical information in the path you ordered and the application interface will show like this：

 ![alt text](https://raw.githubusercontent.com/QXL4515/wBSRM/master/Images/Final_Output.jpg)